CiviCraft-Development/civicraft-wiki/docs/features/civicoins.md

 :::warning Don't Get Scammed

 There is no other CiviCraft server store online or through Discord.
 We do not accept payments using real-life or in-game money.
-If anyone claims otherwise, please report this to server staff immediately..
+If anyone claims otherwise, please report this to server management immediately.

 :::

 ## CiviCoins FAQ

 ### What can I buy with CiviCoins?
 CiviCoins can be used to purchase exclusive cosmetics that are not available through other in-game methods.
+These cosmetics do not provide any in-game or roleplay advantage, but moreso enhance the gameplay experience.

 ### How often are CiviCoins awarded?
 The frequency of CiviCoin awards depends on your level of activity and server contributions.
+Playing on the server regularly, joining in on events, and contributing to the server will get you CiviCoins in no time!

 ### Can I trade CiviCoins with other players?
 CiviCoins are non-transferable and cannot be traded between players.

 ### Are there any limitations on earning CiviCoins?
-There are no strict limitations, but activities like voting, playing regularly, and helping others are the most consistent ways to earn CiviCoins.
+There are no strict limitations, but activities like voting, playing regularly, and helping others are the most consistent and easy ways to earn CiviCoins.